Metrist-Software/product-docs/docs/agent-overview.md

 ### Private synthetic monitoring

-Using an API key, Metrist Orchestrator fetches customer-specific scheduling configuration from the Metrist back-end and uses that to decide which synthetic monitors to run.
+Using an API key, Metrist Orchestrator fetches customer-specific scheduling configuration from the Metrist backend and uses that to decide which synthetic monitors to run.
 This happens roughly every ten seconds.
-For each monitor that is scheduled to run, Orchestrator will look at the last time the monitor reported back (again fetching this from the Metrist back-end) and decide whether enough time has elapsed to warrant a new run of the monitor.
+For each monitor that is scheduled to run, Orchestrator will look at the last time the monitor reported back (again fetching this from the Metrist backend) and decide whether enough time has elapsed to warrant a new run of the monitor.
 If this is true, then the monitor is run.
-Measurements collected by the monitor are sent to the Metrist back-end for further analysis.
+Measurements collected by the monitor are sent to the Metrist backend for further analysis.

 The goals of private synthetic monitoring are three-fold: